Rojo Edwards: Studies

 Upon obtaining his Transport Engineering specialization, he obtained the distinguished “Ismael Valdés Valdés Award”, granted by the Chilean Institute of Engineers to the engineering graduate that demonstrates an outstanding combination of leadership capabilities, technical preparation and social values.

-In 2007, he completed his Master's degree in Public Policy at the John F. Kennedy School of Government at Harvard University.
+In 2007, he completed his master's degree in Public Policy at the John F. Kennedy School of Government at Harvard University.
 Harvard University awarded him the Catherine B. Reynolds Fellowship for Social Entrepreneurship.

-Work Experience
+Work experience

-In 1997, Rojo Edwards co-founded an NGO called “2000 Mediaguas para el 2000”, which later became “Un Techo Para Chile”.

-During 2004 and 2005, he served as Director of Construction for “Un Techo Para Chile”, where he led the construction of 4,500 mediaguas (emergency homes) in Chilean squatter camps.

 During 2006, he completed an internship with the trustee of the Universidad de Chile Soccer Team, José Manuel Edwards.

 Between 2007 and 2009, he worked as an associate investment officer for the financing of large infrastructure projects in Latin America at the Inter-American Development Bank (IDB) in Washington DC.

 In May 2019, Rojo Edwards founded “Ideas Republicanas” (IR).
 IR is think tank connected to the Chilean Republican Party.
-Rojo Edwards served as its President and Executive Director up until March 2022.
-During his tenure, he co-authored and edited IR’s book called “Ruta Republicana”.
+Rojo Edwards served as its president and executive director up until March 2022.
+During his tenure, he co-authored and edited IR's book called “Ruta Republicana”.

-Senator
+Humanitarian work

+In 1997, he co-founded the initiative “2000 Mediaguas for the 2000s”, the direct antecedent of Un Techo para Chile.
+He was part of the group of young people that called on students from different universities to build 2.000 emergency shelters for the underprivileged, before the year 2000.
+This goal was achieved by September 1999.
+This success led to the creation of the NGO “Un Techo para Chile”.
+Rojo Edwards assumed as "Director of Construction" in 2004, leading the construction of 4.500 mediaguas (emergency housing) in Chile.

+As a Chilean Senator, Rojo Edwards promoted and acted as rapporteur of the emergency item "Raising awareness and calling for action on the serious humanitarian crises affecting the peoples of Afghanistan, Syria, Ukraine, Yemen, and other countries, and the special vulnerability of women and children", which was approved unanimously during the Inter-Parliamentary Union Assembly held in the city of Manama (Bahrain) between March 11 and 15, 2023.
+The resolution calls on the international community to confront with concrete action, the multiple humanitarian crises affecting 340 million people around the world.

+Chamber of Deputies

+Edwards entered into the center-right party National Renewal in 2009.
+In December of that year he was elected as deputy for the Araucanía Region for the period of 2010–2014.
+He was reelected in 2013.
+On September 28, 2016, he announced his resignation from militancy in National Renewal.
+He tried to be senator in the 2017 election for the Araucanía Region, but did not get enough votes.
+In 2019 he entered into the Republican Party.